dereknguyenio/microsoft-fabric-in-a-day/Instructions/Labs/03b-medallion-lakehouse-updated.md

 # Create a medallion architecture in a Microsoft Fabric lakehouse

 In this exercise you will build out a medallion architecture in a Fabric lakehouse using notebooks.
-You will create a workspace, create a lakehouse, upload data to the bronze layer, transform the data and load it to the silver Delta table, transform the data further and load it to the gold Delta tables, and then explore the dataset and create relationships.
+You will create a workspace, create a lakehouse, upload data to the Landing Zone layer, transform the data and load it to the silver Delta table, transform the data further and load it to the gold Delta tables, and then explore the dataset and create relationships.

 This exercise should take approximately **45** minutes to complete